-Art was born May 27,1915 in Tacoma, Washington.
-As a twin he weighed about 3-4 pounds at birth.
+His parents were James Ernest Sipprell, Sr. from Seattle, Washington and Palma Regine Lee from Eau Claire, Wisconsin.
+As a twin Art weighed about 3 pounds at birth.
 Art had a twin brother, Jim and a sister, Jean Quistorff.
 The Sipprell family moved to Everett when the kids were young.
 Art, Jim and Jean enjoyed doing gymnastics with their father.
 Art developed a love for sailing at a young age.
 One of the first sailing pictures shows Art sailing with his sister on Lake Stevens.
 Art went to Washington Elementary and North Junior High in Everett.

-Art and Elizabeth lived in Billings, Montana where Art was a Link Aircraft Flight Instructor during WWII.
+Art and Elizabeth loved in Billings, Montana where Art was a Link Aircraft Flight Instructor during WWII.